stevendemer/recomme/README.md

-## REACT JOYRIDE TOOLTIP WITH SIDEBAR

-- Fix form validation and disable the next button until the form is valid
+## SMART ENERGY RECRUITMENT PLATFORM

 - Connect with API
+- Make it more responsive
-- Add the thank you page
+- Add the action pages
-- Update the form elements